Hydrogenated carbon structures as directional sub-GeV dark matter detectors: Introduction

 We propose the use of {\it hydrogenated} carbon structures, such as graphene, graphite or nanotubes (CNTs), to search for dark matter particles interacting with nucleons.
 Indeed, when a sub-GeV dark matter particle impinges on the proton belonging to one of the hydrogen atoms, it can exchange enough energy to release it via an almost {\it elastic} process.
 Once emitted in a vacuum enclosure, the charged proton can be accelerated by an electric field, and eventually be collected.
-The proposed detector has an extremely low energy threshold: as the typical binding energy of a proton onto a carbon structure is of the order of a few eVs~\cite[e.g.,][]{PTOLEMY:2022ldz,delfino2024multi,Casale:2025vgd}, dark matter particles with masses $m_\chi \sim \mathcal{O}({\rm MeV})$ can eject protons with sizable rates.
+This way, the proposed concept does not rely on the detectability of a tiny nuclear recoil energy, but rather on the possibility of accelerating a charged particle up to detectable energies.
+Consequently, such a detector would have an extremely low energy threshold: as the typical binding energy of a proton onto a carbon structure is of the order of a few eVs~\cite[e.g.,][]{PTOLEMY:2022ldz,delfino2024multi,Casale:2025vgd}, dark matter particles with masses $m_\chi \sim \mathcal{O}({\rm MeV})$ can eject protons with sizable rates.
 In the case of vertically aligned CNTs, the expected signal is directional, thus providing a strong handle for background rejection.
-Graphene and CNTs have been studied both theoretically and experimentally to probe dark matter--electron interactions~\cite{Cavoto:2017otc,Hochberg:2016ntt,Pandolfi:2021tkx,Catena:2023awl,Catena:2023qkj}, constrain the neutrino mass and hunt the elusive relic neutrinos~\cite[e.g.,][]{PTOLEMY:2019hkd,PTOLEMY:2022ldz,Casale:2025vgd}.
+Graphene and CNTs have been studied both theoretically and experimentally to probe dark matter--electron interactions~\cite{Cavoto:2017otc,Hochberg:2016ntt,Pandolfi:2021tkx,Catena:2023awl,Catena:2023qkj,Das:2023cbv}, constrain the neutrino mass, and hunt the elusive relic neutrinos~\cite[e.g.,][]{PTOLEMY:2019hkd,PTOLEMY:2022ldz,Casale:2025vgd}.